MDAnalysis/UserGuide/doc/source/topology_system.rst

     * :attr:`~MDAnalysis.core.topologyobjects.TopologyObject.is_guessed` : MDAnalysis can guess bonds.
 This property records if the object was read from a file or guessed.

 Groups of these are held in :class:`~MDAnalysis.core.topologyobjects.TopologyGroup`\ s.
-The master groups of TopologyObjects are :ref:`accessible as properties of a Universe <universe-properties-label>`.
-TopologyObjects are typically read from a file with connectivity information (:ref:`see the supported formats here <topologyobject-attr-label>`).
+The master groups of TopologyObjects are :ref:`accessible as properties of a Universe <universe-properties>`.
+TopologyObjects are typically read from a file with connectivity information (:ref:`see the supported formats here <topologyobject-attr>`).
 However, they can be created in two ways: by adding them to a Universe, or by creating them from an :class:`~MDAnalysis.core.groups.AtomGroup`.
 Bonds can be guessed based on distance and Van der Waals' radii with :meth:`AtomGroup.guess_bonds <MDAnalysis.core.groups.AtomGroup.guess_bonds>`.

 --------------------
 Adding to a Universe